posted by Rashi Venkataraman

 Geisinger’s ProvenCare model standardizes quality for patients with heart failure and allows physicians to efficiently deliver a bundle of evidence-based care.
 Geisinger focused its efforts on patients with unplanned acute heart failure who require only diuretic therapy.
 These patients were referred to multidisciplinary care teams, where nurse navigators, case managers, and pharmacists all work collaboratively to coordinate care transitions, perform medication reconciliation, oversee medication adherence, and provide education to patients.

 As a result of the program, patients are less likely to experience complications or be readmitted to the hospital following their admission.
-The percentage of hospitalized heart failure patients who avoided the emergency department increased from 4 percent in 2013, to 28 percent in 2015, representing approximately $240,000 in savings.
+The percentage of hospitalized heart failure patients who avoided the emergency department increased from 4%t in 2013, to 28% in 2015, representing approximately $240,000 in savings.

 Recognizing the impact of the social determinants of health on cardiovascular health, Geisinger was an early investor in interventions to tackle the sometimes unseen conditions in which patients are born, grow, live, and age.
 The Community Health Assistant staff work in the community to coordinate care and connect patients to other health care resources they may need.